animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - the nurses there were delicate and gentle;
 - then RGH discharged me one week later.

-> [!NOTE]
-> I lived with guilt for this psychosis that wasn’t my fault for a long time, for years, and now I'm actually proud of it because it proved my bravery when my mom is at threat, or when a responsibility — in particular, from whatever probable forces [somehow](#sarah), and not trivially, convinced me — is perceived.

 I felt, ever since that sensation that my tongue was going back into my throat, some vestibular situation — something really changed, and has been different since.
 That oceanic feeling that John Lennon captured really well about his experiences with TM in the song ["Across the Universe"](https://youtu.be/90M60PzmxEE?si=2n0PJKmeekYA6etl) ([this might be esoteric, but that song's lyrics John Lennon had written about TM](https://en.wikipedia.org/wiki/Across_the_Universe#Composition)) was gone.
 Since that "catatonia" (tongue-throat situation), my experiences/words during and following TM weren't "like endless rain into a paper cup."
 They had become coarse somehow, and instead of that vibrant "Kundalini" movement I felt before, there was a physical feeling in my neck, a right-angle tilt, even when I wasn't meditating.
 I first began noticing this while trying to meditate in the hospital at RGH.

 - **More than two weeks since the first hospitalization**, I end up not sleeping all night;